Redis®*: Configuring Redis with Sidekiq

 end

-This configuration ensures that if your Redis server becomes unavailable, the client will attempt retries for a duration of 2 minutes before reporting an error.
+This configuration ensures that if your Redis server becomes unavailable, the client will attempt to reconnect for 2 minutes before reporting an error.
 This gives the Redis server time to restart, for example.
-Depending on your Sidekiq's usage, you may adjust this setting to better suit your specific requirements.
+Depending on your Sidekiq usage, you can adjust this setting to better fit your specific needs.

-For more information about Sidekiq and Redis, you can consult the official documentation here.
+For more information about Sidekiq and Redis, you can refer to the official documentation here.